Henry McNeal Turner

-Henry McNeal Turner (February 1, 1834 – May 8, 1915) was an American minister, politician, and the 12th elected and consecrated bishop of the African Methodist Episcopal Church (AME).
+Henry McNeal Turner (February 1, 1834, South Carolina, U.S. – May 8, 1915, Ontario, Canada) was an American minister, politician, and the 12th elected and consecrated bishop of the African Methodist Episcopal Church (AME).
 After the American Civil War, he worked to establish new A.M.E. congregations among African Americans in Georgia.
 Born free in South Carolina, Turner learned to read and write and became a Methodist preacher.
 He joined the AME Church in St. Louis, Missouri, in 1858, where he became a minister.
 Founded by free blacks in Philadelphia, Pennsylvania, in the early 19th century, the A.M.E.
 Church was the first independent black denomination in the United States.
 Later Turner had pastorates in Baltimore, Maryland, and Washington, DC.

 In 1863 during the American Civil War, Turner was appointed by the US Army as the first African-American chaplain in the United States Colored Troops.
 After the war, he was appointed to the Freedmen's Bureau in Georgia.
 He settled in Macon and was elected to the state legislature in 1868 during the Reconstruction era.
 An A.M.E. missionary, he also planted many AME churches in Georgia after the war.
 In 1880 he was elected as the first Southern bishop of the AME Church, after a fierce battle within the denomination because of its Northern roots.

-Angered by the Democrats' regaining power and instituting Jim Crow laws in the late nineteenth century South, Turner began to support black nationalism and emigration of blacks to the African continent.
-This movement had started before the Civil War under the American Colonization Society.
-Turner was the chief figure in the late nineteenth century to support such emigration to Liberia; most African-American leaders of the time were pushing for rights in the United States.
+Angered by the Democrats' regaining power and instituting laws in the late nineteenth century South, Turner began to support and emigration of blacks to the African continent.
+This movement started before the Civil War, though Turner was the chief figure in the late nineteenth century to support such emigration to Liberia; most African-American leaders of the time were pushing for rights in the United States.

 Early life

 Henry McNeal Turner was born free in 1834 in Newberry, South Carolina, to Sarah Greer and Hardy Turner, who were both of mixed African-European ancestry.
 Some sources say he was born in Abbeville, South Carolina.
 His paternal grandparents were a white woman planter and an African man.
-According to slave law in the colony, the white woman's mixed-race children were born free, because she was white and free.
+According to the legal standard of partus sequitur ventrem, the white woman's mixed-race children were born free, because she was white and free.

 According to the family's oral tradition, his maternal grandfather had been enslaved in the African continent and imported to South Carolina, where he was renamed as David Greer.
 Slave traders subsequently noticed that he had royal Mandingo tribal marks, and freed him from slavery.
 According to the same family lore, Greer began to work for a Quaker family in South Carolina.
 Greer married a free African woman.
 Henry Turner grew up with his mother Sarah (Greer) Turner and maternal grandmother.

 At the time, South Carolina law prohibited teaching Africans to read and write.
 When Turner was apprenticed to work in cotton fields alongside captured Africans, he ran away to Abbeville.
 He found a job as a custodian for a law firm in Abbeville.